 By contrast, the 3GPP vision for technology evolution appears to be that none of these attributes will apply between two V2X technologies or two generations of the same technology.
 LTE V2X PC5 has been specified in a way that it does not achieve fair same-channel coexistence with incumbent DSRC technology, nor does it interoperate with DSRC, nor is it backward compatible with DSRC.

 3GPP is now specifying a new generation of cellular V2X (i.e. New Radio, NR).
 The study item phase of NR V2X PC5 is complete and the terms for the specification phase have been agreed.
 It is now clear that NR V2X PC5 will fail to achieve any of these key evolution characteristics not only with DSRC but also with the previous generation cellular V2X (LTE V2X PC5).
-To be clear, NR V2X PC5 will not be able to coexist in the same channel, interoperate, or be backward compatible with LTE V2X PC5.
+To be clear, NR V2X PC5 will not be able to coexist in the same channel, interoperate, or be backward compatible with LTE V2X PC5 (for example, they use different modulation waveforms and different channel coding).

 Implications of different evolution models:

-The 3GPP V2X technology evolution model implies a high societal cost, a cost that is completely avoided in the IEEE 802 V2X evolution model.
-The 3GPP model implies that V2X spectrum must be fragmented into sub-bands associated with every different V2X technology.
+The C-V2X technology evolution model implies a high societal cost, a cost that is completely avoided in the IEEE 802 V2X evolution model.
+The C-V2X model implies that V2X spectrum must be fragmented into sub-bands associated with every different V2X technology.
+[22]

 Band fragmentation carries significant costs.
 First, it disrupts the Commission’s vision of uniformly interoperable communication among all V2X devices based on a single technology family.
 With multiple non-interoperable technologies operating in different sub-bands, some devices will not be able to communicate with others.
 For example, if two automakers choose different technologies and different sub-bands for sending Basic Safety Messages (BSMs), vehicle collisions that could have been prevented if those BSMs were successfully exchanged will not be prevented, leading to unnecessary loss of life and property.
 Many vehicles are already equipped to send BSMs with DSRC.
 Allowing some automakers to send BSMs using only DSRC, LTE V2X PC5 or NR V2X PC5 will cause a loss of interoperability and attendant increase in road fatalities as a direct result of the fragmentation evolution model.
 This also extends to all other use cases supported by DSRC and by non-interoperable cellular V2X technologies.
 V2X evolution under the IEEE 802 model does not suffer this cost.
 Every vehicle will be interoperable with every other vehicle, whether the vehicles are DSRC-capable or IEEE P802.11bd-capable.